jace-xu/auto-keyboard/README.md

-This is a program for "批改网“.
+This is a program for students.

 some professors don't allow you to paste your eassay